 We recommend Riverview homeowners clean their roofs every 1–2 years.
 Homes near Alafia River State Park or other wooded areas need more frequent cleaning since shade retains moisture and accelerates algae growth.
 Riverview's open newer communities may stretch to 24 months between treatments.
 After treatment, your roof's clean appearance can last 1–3 years depending on tree coverage and sun exposure.

-Roof cleaning in Riverview: $200–$500.
-New roof installation in Riverview: $12,000–$22,000.
-Two roof cleanings per year for 10 years: approximately $4,000.
-That's the difference between a roof that lasts its full warranty period and one that needs replacement 10 years early.
+Compare that to the cost of a new roof installation in Riverview: $12,000–$22,000 for shingles, and substantially more for barrel tile replacement.
+Two roof cleanings per year for 10 years total roughly $4,000–$6,000.
+That's the difference between a roof that lasts its full warranty period and one that needs replacement a decade early.
 Regular soft wash roof cleaning is one of the highest-ROI home maintenance decisions a Riverview homeowner can make.

 Schedule Your Riverview Roof Cleaning Today